 If you do not think you are comfortable being in such a situation it is acceptable and understandable to remove yourself.

 If you are very uncomfortable with encounters with the police, there are plenty of other activities you can get involved with.
-You do need to be explicit that you do not wish to challenge the police so that others don’t rely on you for this kind of support!

 These other tasks include: language exchanges, skill shares, bike repair sessions, music workshops; distributing food, water, firewood, clothes, tents, blankets and so on; administering first aid; charging mobile phones; supporting detainees in Coquelles detention centre; arrest/legal support; distributing legal information; meeting people and finding out what they most need; and just being a friendly presence.